 “It was delightful,” he says of that time.
 “I started to get to know tutors professionally.
 It was kind of humbling to be in their presence as a colleague, to see from the inside their dedication to the program and their devotion to the Church and the students.
 I was also impressed by the students that came, their devotion to the intellectual life, and their kindness to me as a rookie tutor.”

 Indeed, it was his own devotion to his students for 22 years that gave Dr. O’Reilly a moment’s pause when, in 2011, President Michael F. McLean asked him to become the College’s vice president for development (now advancement).
-“Stepping away from the classroom has its difficulties,” he admits, even though, in keeping with College policy, he still teaches one class per semester.
-Yet leading the effort to make the College’s education affordable for the 70 percent of students who receive financial aid has its own rewards.
-“It is a real joy coming to know the College’s benefactors,” he observes.
-“They make everything we do here possible.
-They are so inspiring in their dedication to the good of the College and their desire to help.”
+“Stepping away from the classroom had its difficulties,” he admitted, even though, in keeping with College policy, he continued to teach one class per semester.
+Among his accomplishments as vice president, Dr. O’Reilly helped to secure funding for the addition of three new buildings on the California campus: St. Gladys Hall, the St. Cecilia Lecture and Concert Hall, and the Pope St. John Paul II Athletic Center.
+He was also instrumental in obtaining the grant through which the College received its New England campus in 2017.

-In this role Dr. O’Reilly draws strength and support from his wife, Peggy, and their 12 children.
+In 2022, the Board of Governors elected Dr. O’Reilly to become the College’s fifth president.
+In this role he draws strength and support from his wife, Peggy, and their 12 children.
 Recognizing how the College has touched their lives has only increased his desire to give back to his alma mater.
 “It is because I see the good of the College — what it has done in my life and in the life of my wife, my children, and all of the alumni — that I agreed to take on this position,” he says.
 “I am willing to do anything I can do to help the mission of the College.”